 In 2010 overall responsibility for running the festival moved to the Heritage Trust of Lincolnshire, working in close partnership with the Lincolnshire Wolds Countryside Service (LWCS).
 The LWCS (hosted by Lincolnshire County Council) works to protect and enhance the Lincolnshire Wolds Area of Outstanding Natural Beauty and had been playing a key role in supporting the festival from the outset.

 A large part of the costs of the event are met by many of our partners (with substantial in-kind support provided by the generous gift of time by our many walk leaders).
 Between 2010 - 2013 we were the grateful beneficiaries of EU funding, through a major grant from the Rural Development Plan for England, administered by the Lindsey Action Zone.
 Matching funding comes from Lincolnshire Wolds Countryside Service and the local authority partners mentioned above, plus sponsorship and help-in-kind from many other sources.
-For 2017 almost half of our walks will have a fixed (low) charge and most other walks will request donations for the festival.
+From 2017 we introduced walk charges for almost half of our walks which will have a fixed (low) charge and most other walks will request donations for the festival.
 This is necessary as it becomes harder and harder for local authorities and funders to cover our costs.
 We hope you understand.

 To find out more about many of the organisations, groups, businesses and projects linked with the festival, please click on the links below.